 In September 2022, our shareholders approved and adopted the 2022 Share Incentive Plan, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants, and promote the success of our business.
 The maximum aggregate number of ordinary shares that may be issued under the 2022 Share Incentive Plan is 51,550,661 (after giving effect to the Recapitalization).
-As of the date of this prospectus, a total of awards to purchase 14,618,005 ordinary shares have been granted under the 2022 Share Incentive Plan and outstanding (after giving effect to the Recapitalization), excluding awards that were forfeited or cancelled after the grant dates.
+As of December 31, 2023, a total of awards to purchase 10,073,233 ordinary shares have been granted under the 2022 Share Incentive Plan and outstanding (after giving effect to the Recapitalization), excluding awards that were forfeited or cancelled after the grant dates.